erroronline1/caro/readme.md

 ## limitations and intended usecases

 ### setup
-* setting the package size for the sql environment to a higher value than default is useful beside the packagesize within setup.ini. batch-queries ar supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit
+* setting the package size for the sql environment to a higher value than default is useful beside the packagesize within setup.ini. batch-queries are supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit

 ### system limitations
 * notifications on new messages are as reliable as the timespan of a service-woker. which is short. therefore there will be an periodic fetch request with a tiny payload to wake it up once in a while - at least as long as the app is opened. there will be no implementation of push api to avoid third party usage and for lack of safari support